diku-dk/futhark-book/language.rst

-The brackets surrounding ``[n]`` and ``[3]`` are part of the notation, not the parameter itself, and are used for disambiguating size parameters from the *type parameters* shown when introducing parametric polymorphism in :ref:`polymorphism`.
+The brackets surrounding ``[n]`` and ``[3]`` are part of the notation, not the parameter itself, and are used for disambiguating size parameters from the *type parameters* we shall discuss in :ref:`polymorphism`.

 Parametric types must always be fully applied.
 Using ``intvec`` by itself (without a type argument) is an error.